Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Preliminaries

 \begin{lem} [Vertex-Splitting Lemma; Lemma 2.2 in \cite{Ciucu5} ] Let $G$ be a graph, $v$ be a vertex of it, and denote the set of neighbors of $v$ by $N(v)$.
 For an arbitrary disjoint union $N(v)=H\cup K$, let $G'$ be the graph obtained from $G\setminus v$ by including three new vertices $v'$, $v''$ and $x$ so that $N(v')=H\cup \{x\}$, $N(v'')=K\cup\{x\}$, and $N(x)=\{v',v''\}$ (see Figure \ref{vertexsplitting}).
 Then $\M(G)=\M(G')$. \end{lem}

 \begin{lem}[Star Lemma; Lemma 3.2 in \cite{Tri1} ] Let $G$ be a weighted graph, and let $v$ be a vertex of~$G$.
-Let $G'$ be the graph obtained from $G$ by multiplying the weights of all edges that are adjacent to $v$ by $t>0$.
+Let $G'$ be the graph obtained from $G$ by multiplying the weights of all edges that are adjacent to $v$ by a positive constant $t$.
 Then $\M(G')=t\M(G)$. \end{lem}

 Part (a) of the following result is a generalization due to Propp of the ``urban renewal" trick first observed by Kuperberg.
 Parts (b) and (c) are due to Ciucu (see Lemma 2.6 in [5]).

 \begin{lem} [Spider Lemma] (a) Let $G$ be a weighted graph containing the subgraph $K$ shown on the left in Figure \ref{spider1} (the labels indicate weights, unlabeled edges have weight 1).
 Suppose in addition that the four inner black vertices in the subgraph $K$, different from $A,B,C,D$, have no neighbors outside $K$.
 Let $G'$ be the graph obtained from $G$ by replacing $K$ by the graph $\overline{K}$ shown on right in Figure \ref{spider}, where the dashed lines indicate new edges, weighted as shown.
 Then $\M(G)=(xz+yt)\M(G')$.